-Improve your study skills and feel confident about your ATAR score.
+Exams may be only weeks away, but you still have time to improve your study skills.
 Try these revision techniques and tips to help manage your time and make the most of what you’ve done so far.

-You’ve cancelled your plans and allocated lots of long empty days to study until your heart’s content.
+It’s time to study until your heart’s content for those upcoming exams.
 You sit down and open up your textbook at chapter one and start reading, beginning to end.
 Does this sound like you?

-Forget about these methods and get stuck into these study hacks instead.
+Forget what you think you know and get stuck into these exam study hacks instead.

 Find a study space

-Where you study is really important.
-In class, sit up the front.
-In a group setting, it can be really helpful to bounce ideas and questions off each other.
-However – big warning here – if you don’t think you will get much done with your friends, then study by yourself.
+Where you study is really important, so if you don’t think you will get much done with your friends, then study by yourself.

 At home, find somewhere without distractions.
 Not at the kitchen table while your family is making dinner or when your favourite Netflix show is on.
 Pick a space that is clean and tidy because cluttered spaces often lead to cluttered minds, and increase stress and anxiety.
 You don’t have to Marie Kondo your life right at this moment, but it would help to find a spot that is mess-free so you can concentrate.